 Your body likes routines.
-Remember when back in high school, you had that party till what, sleep till whenever mode?
+Remember when back in school, you had that party till what, sleep till whenever mode?
 Your body didn’t like that very much, did it?
 Stick to specific hours for waking up and going to bed, and you’ll find you’re much less stressed about things.
-Just remember – no snoozing the alarm, no (excessive) late night Game of Thrones marathons, and definitely no midnight visits to Mr. Fridge and his dishonourable friend, Ser Pantry.
+Just remember – no snoozing the alarm, no (excessive) late-night Game of Thrones marathons, and definitely no midnight visits to Mr. Fridge and his dishonorable friend, Ser Pantry.

 But remember that it’s not about having a customisable winter routine – it’s super important that you do not alter your routine when the days start getting shorter.
 Shorter days are basically the Universe’s way of tricking you into believing you need to adjust yourself to the rules of astronomy.
 You do not.
 If you’re used to getting up at 7 – get up at 7, even if it’s still dark.
 It will get lighter, trust me (unless you live above the Arctic circle, then – good luck).